KISS OF A SAVAGE

 Her boyfriend returns, a Greek god, with black curly hair and strong perfect features... intelligent, knowledgeable, big-hearted, flawless.
 I know she won't stay with me, though for a dangerous moment I want to try to compete with this god from the future.
 I don't even know why she had even a fling with me--I can't compare.

 And he comes up to me, grabs my head in his hands... and kisses me on the forehead and says "Take my blessing.
 I knew I could never keep her love, once she'd met you.
 A savage with true passion."
-He's wry, a little bitter, but sees no point in trying to change her mind: he can't compete with imperfection.
+He's wry, a little bitter, but sees no point in trying to change her mind.
+He can't compete with imperfection.

 With the kiss of a time-savage.